Bsubs/cits4402-project/README.md

 - Check if largest residual error for the six centrois is less than a threshold value tellipse
 - Add the centroid to the target mask

+### find_target_label()
+- Color Temperature Compensation: This function applies color temperature compensation to the image.
+This implies that the function corrects the colors in the image to match the colors in the original scene, helping to eliminate color cast caused by different light sources.

+- Reference Colors Identification: The function identifies red, green, and blue as the reference colors in the image.

+- Pixel Color Analysis: For every pixel in the image, this function determines the closest reference color and applies color temperature compensation to it.
+If the color component is greater than a set threshold, the color is assigned to the pixel.

+- Image Processing: The function processes the image by setting certain pixels to black based on defined conditions.

+- HSV Conversion and Masking: The function then converts the processed image to HSV color space and applies masks for blue, red, and green colors.

+- Contours and Centroids Calculation: For each color mask, the function calculates contours and their centroids.

+- Clustering: The function then clusters these centroids and sorts them from left to right.

+- Sorting Points Clockwise: The function sorts points in each cluster clockwise, starting from the blue point.

+- Label Assignment: Finally, the function assigns labels to each point in the cluster, based on their position and color.

 ### align_clusters()
 - Use centriods in find_target_lable() to get all the clusters for each color with the get_all_clusters() function.
 - Calculate the weighted centroid for each cluster using the weighted_centroid() function.